vboussange/vboussange.github.io/content/post/PiecewiseInference/index.md

 ## Conclusion

-In this blog post, we have explored how to perform parameter inference in a dynamical system model using the Julia programming language and the PiecewiseInference.jl package.
-We have shown how to use the package to set up an inference problem, and train the model parameters.
-We have also discussed some best practices, such as setting the right learning rate and batch size and monitoring the optimization process.

-PiecewiseInference.jl provides an efficient and flexible way to perform inference on complex ecological models, making use of automatic differentiation and parallel computation.
-By dividing the time series into smaller pieces, PiecewiseInference.jl enables the use of more advanced and computationally intensive inference algorithms that would otherwise be infeasible on larger datasets.
+PiecewiseInference.jl provides an efficient and flexible way to perform inference on complex ecological models, making use of automatic differentiation and optimizers traditionally used in Machine Learning.
+The segmentation method implemented in PiecewiseInference.jl regularizes the inference problem and enables inverse modelling of complex dynamical systems, for which standard methods would otherwise fail.

-Furthermore, PiecewiseInference.jl together with EcoEvoModelZoo.jl offers a powerful toolkit for ecologists and evolutionary biologists to build, test and refine models that can be fitted to real-world data.
-The combination of theoretical modelling and machine learning can provide new insights into complex ecological systems, helping us to better understand and predict the dynamics of biodiversity.
+Furthermore, PiecewiseInference.jl together with EcoEvoModelZoo.jl offer a powerful toolkit for ecologists and evolutionary biologists to benchmark and validate models against data.
+The combination of theoretical modelling and data can provide new insights into complex ecological systems, helping us to better understand and predict the dynamics of biodiversity.

 We invite users to explore these packages and contribute to their development, by adding new models to the EcoEvoModelZoo.jl and improve the features of PiecewiseInference.jl.
-With these tools, we can continue to push the boundaries of ecological modelling and make important strides towards a more sustainable and biodiverse future.
+With these tools, we can continue to push the boundaries of ecological modelling and make important strides towards a more sustainable future.

 ## Appendix
 You can find the corresponding tutorial as a `.jmd` file at [https://github.com/vboussange/MyTutorials](https://github.com/vboussange/MyTutorials).